HananMurrar/ToDoListWeb/README.md

 ### To do list web
 The to-do list is a simple web application built with Spring Boot that allows users to create, read, update, delete tasks

-It includes a simple frontend with HTML, CSS, JS, and a backend built with Spring Boot, Spring data JPA, H2 database
+It includes a frontend with HTML, CSS, JS, and a backend built with Spring Boot, Spring data JPA, H2 database

 #### Steps:
 ##### 1. Go to Spring initializr: